emmajanedrews/base-template/_posts/2018-01-15-things-you-should-know-about-the-buying-process.md

 ---
 layout: post
 title: Things You Should Know About the Buying Process
-date: 2018-01-15 14:41:04
+date: 2018-01-15 14:41:00
 tags:
   - Home Buyer Tips
 excerpt: >-
-  Are you unsure about how to being the buying process or about how to navigate the loan process?
+  Are you unsure about how to begin the buying process or about how to navigate the loan process?
 Kim Davis, our buyer specialist, is here to shed some light on the subject.
 enclosure: >-